YunseoH/data-science-projects/Logistics Optimization & Demand Forecasting/README.md

 # Logistics Optimization & Demand Forecasting 📦

-This project was conducted during my internship at **LOGISALL** (Seoul, South Korea).
+This project was carried out during my internship at LOGISALL (Seoul, South Korea) to improve the efficiency of warehouse operations and inventory management.

-It consists of two separate objectives:
+It focuses on two main challenges:

-1. **Optimizing logistics center locations** using GPS delivery data.
+1. Optimizing warehouse locations based on actual GPS delivery patterns.
-2. **Forecasting short-term vendor demand** to improve inventory planning.
+2. Forecasting short-term vendor-specific demand to minimize inventory risks.

 ---

 ## 1. Optimal Warehouse Location 🚚

-### Goal
-Identify the most cost-efficient warehouse locations to minimize transportation distance and delivery costs.

-### Approach
+**Why?**
+The placement of warehouses is crucial to minimize transportation costs and delivery times.
+Existing warehouse sites were not necessarily aligned with the true delivery paths, leading to avoidable expenses.

+**How?**
-- Processed over **32,000+ GPS delivery data points**.
+- Processed over **32,000 GPS records** of delivery vehicles.
-- Applied **K-Means clustering** to determine ideal central locations based on actual delivery patterns.
+- Applied **K-Means clustering** to find natural delivery hubs from frequent routes.
-- Integrated **OpenStreetMap road network data** to compute realistic travel distances, estimating ~15% cost savings by relocating warehouses.
+- Used **OpenStreetMap (OSM) road network data** with `OSMnx` to calculate realistic travel distances and accessibility.

+**Impact:**
+This approach identified an optimal warehouse relocation that could reduce average delivery distances by ~15%, translating into tangible cost savings.

+**Data Schema (GPS)**

 ### Data Schema (GPS)